Imipramine: Interactions

+Like other tricyclic antidepressants, imipramine has many medication interactions.
+Many MAOIs have serious interactions with this medication.
+Other categories of medications that may interact with imipramine include blood thinners, antihistamines, muscle relaxants, sleeping pills, thyroid medications, and tranquilizers.
+Some medications used for various conditions such as high blood pressure, mental illness, nausea, Parkinson's disease, asthma, colds, or allergies.

+Certain medications increase the risk of serotonin syndrome, including selective serotonin reuptake inhibitors (SSRIs), St. John's Wort, and drugs such as ecstasy.
+Other prescription drugs decrease the body's ability to eliminate imipramine.
+These include barbiturates, some antiarrhythmic medications, some antiepileptic drugs, and certain HIV drugs (protease inhibitors).
+Others may cause changes in the heart rhythm, such as QT prolongation.

+Alcohol and tobacco may interact with imipramine.
+Tobacco may decrease the medication's effectiveness.

 Pharmacology

 Pharmacodynamics

 Imipramine affects numerous neurotransmitter systems known to be involved in the etiology of depression, anxiety, attention-deficit hyperactivity disorder (ADHD), enuresis and numerous other mental and physical conditions.
 Imipramine is similar in structure to some muscle relaxants, and has a significant analgesic effect and, thus, is very useful in some pain conditions.

 The mechanisms of imipramine's actions include, but are not limited to, effects on: